 Cameron holds an A.B. from Princeton University and a Ph.D. from Harvard University.

-Since January 2022, Rilwan has managed ASA’s Impact portfolio, performance, and partnerships.
-His focus is to deepen ASA’s impact within the education ecosystem by fostering innovation that provides millions of students with career readiness learning experiences aimed at changing the way young people learn about careers.
+Rilwan is the Head of ASA’s Impact program, which focuses on investing in funds and private companies.
+The Impact program was built to deepen ASA’s impact within the education and career readiness ecosystem by fostering innovation that provides millions of students with learning experiences aimed at changing the way young people learn.

 Kyle Morin joined American Student Assistance (ASA) in May 2022 as Vice President of Investments and Financial Analysis working with the Executive Vice President and CFO along with the Senior Management Team to develop and implement investment oversight, financial reporting, and analytics to effectively support ASA’s overall mission, goals, and objectives.

 Kyle has more than 16 years experience in institutional investments focusing on controls, reporting and asset manager oversight.
 Prior to joining ASA, Kyle held a managerial role as Head of Operational Due Diligence at MassMutual, where he was responsible for diligence of institutional fund managers as well as other financial reporting obligations.